TykTechnologies/tyk-helm-chart/README.md

 > **Warning**: Tyk Service Mesh capability is not currently supported with Tyk CE

-## Install Tyk Pro
-To install, *first modify the `values.yaml` file to add redis and mongo details, and add your license*:

-	helm install tyk-pro -f ./values.yaml ./tyk-pro -n tyk-ingress

 Follow the instructions in the Notes that follow the installation to install the controller for Service Mesh sidecar injection.

+## Install Tyk Hybrid Gateways (This can be used either for Multi-Cloud Gateways or MDCB slaves)
+To install, first modify `values_hybrid.yaml` file as follows:
+1. Add redis password in `redis.pass` value.
+It's the value of `$REDIS_PASSWORD` environment variable (the host should be `tyk-redis-master.tyk-ingress.svc.cluster.local` if you used the tyk-ingress as the namespace.
+2. Add your RPC key in `tyk_k8s.org_id` value
+3. Add your API key in `tyk_k8s.dash_key` value (could be the API key of any dashboard user but better to have a dedicated one)
+4. Add your dashboard URL in `tyk_k8s.dash_url` value.
+If it's a Tyk SaaS account the value `https://admin.cloud.tyk.io` is already set for you.

+	helm install tyk-hybrid -f ./values_hybrid.yaml ./tyk-hybrid -n tyk-ingress

+To check all the helm instalations run:
+	`kubectl get secret --all-namespaces -l "owner=helm"`

+To uninstall run:
+	`helm uninstall tyk-hybrid -n=tyk-ingress`

+Follow the instructions in notes to install the ingress controller.
+Sidecar injection support is coming soon!

 ## Installing TIB
 The Tyk Identity Broker (TIB) is a microservice portal that provides a bridge between various Identity Management Systems such as LDAP, Social OAuth (e.g. GPlus, Twitter, GitHub), legacy Basic Authentication providers, to your Tyk installation (https://tyk.io/docs/concepts/tyk-components/identity-broker/).